-Thematic approach disciplinary - Production system : when focus for the definition of the fishery is on the socio-economic category of enterprise (for industrial / commercial fisheries) or household (for artisanal / subsistence fisheries). example: "Coastal trawlers - Italian Adriatic coast", where reference is made to the fleet of coastal trawlers based in the various ports of the Italian Adriatic coast and operating according to same enterprise strategies example: "family-scale fishing and rice field fisheries", where reference is made to household communities in Cambodia basing their subsistence strategies on mixed fishing and rice culture activities view point socio- economist Exploitation form; Vessel type or Fishermen community; Country, Province, Village Environment Fishing area - Management system: when focus for the definition of a fishery is on the unit of reference for organizing a Management system, ie a set of governing rules formally agreed within a recognized legal framework for the management a fishery or group of fisheries. example: "Commonwealth fisheries" (Australia) where reference is made to Australia fisheries managed at federal level (as opposed to those managed at state level) example: "Alaska fisheries", where reference is made to the NPFMC management system for USA Alaskan fisheries example: "Municipal fishery - Philippines", where reference is made to the municipal management system whereby state delegates to local municipal and city government responsibility to manage fisheries within a jurisdiction area of 15 kms coastal waters strip. jurist, managers Jurisdiction Other geographic area, other attributes reflecting the mode of management, eg "comanaged"
+Thematic approach disciplinary Set of criteria / keys view point prevailing possible for catching and storing fish on board medium size purse seiners in the Mediterranean context.
+Metier3: when focus for the definition of the fishery is on the category of fishing activity implemented by a fishing fleet or fishermen community. example: " offshore flatfish trammel netting", where reference is made to the fishing practice making use of trammel net for catching flatfish in offshore waters of French continental shelf. biologist socio- economist Vessel type, and/or Fishing Gear, and/or Fishing technique; Target Species Fishing area Exploitation form Production system: when focus for the definition of the fishery is on the socio-economic category of enterprise (for industrial / commercial fisheries) or household (for artisanal / subsistence fisheries). example: "Coastal trawlers - Italian Adriatic coast", where reference is made to the fleet of coastal trawlers based in the various ports of the Italian Adriatic coast and operating according to same enterprise strategies example: "family-scale fishing and rice field fisheries", where reference is made to household communities in Cambodia basing their subsistence strategies on mixed fishing and rice culture activities socio- economist Exploitation form; Vessel type or Fishermen community; Country, Province, Village Environment Fishing area Management system: when focus for the definition of a fishery is on the unit of reference for organizing a Management system, ie a set of governing rules formally agreed within a recognized legal framework for the management a fishery or group of fisheries. example: "Commonwealth fisheries" (Australia) where reference is made to Australia fisheries managed at federal level (as opposed to those managed at state level) example: "Alaska fisheries", where reference is made to the NPFMC management system for USA Alaskan fisheries example: "Municipal fishery - Philippines", where reference is made to the municipal management system whereby state delegates to local municipal and city government responsibility to manage fisheries within a jurisdiction area of 15 kms coastal waters strip. jurist, managers Jurisdiction Other geographic area, other attributes reflecting the mode of management, eg "comanaged"